When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-What is Baby Dropping?
+What Is Baby Dropping?

-What Happens When My Baby Drops?
+What Happens When the Baby Drops?

 Where your baby lies in the pelvis is identified by bony prominences that your health care provider may feel called the ischial spines.
 If the head floats away from my fingers when I am checking a patient, it means the baby may not even be engaged in the pelvis yet, and they are considered ballotable.
 Ballotable means that when I push on the baby’s head, it floats up out of the pelvis and away from my fingers.